Community Standards Bylaw

 Changes to Community Standards Bylaw

-The following changes to the Community Standard bylaw were made in November 2016.
+The following change was made to the Community Standard Bylaw in May 2023: